Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 Tool 4: Alternatives to Modification — Short Sale and Deed-in-Lieu

 For Nebraska homeowners who cannot qualify for modification or cannot resolve the default through reinstatement, two alternatives avoid the full credit consequences of foreclosure and — critically for Nebraska — eliminate deficiency judgment exposure.
-Nebraska allows deficiency judgments after non-judicial foreclosure under the Trust Deeds Act, meaning the lender can pursue the difference between the outstanding debt and the sale price.
+Nebraska allows deficiency judgments after non-judicial foreclosure under the Trust Deeds Act.
+Under Neb.
+Rev. Stat. § 76-1013, the lender must bring the deficiency action within three months of the trustee's sale, and the deficiency is limited to the excess of the total debt over the fair market value of the property at the time of sale — not merely the sale price.
+This fair market value cap protects homeowners in distressed-sale scenarios where the auction price understates actual property value.
 A negotiated short sale or deed-in-lieu of foreclosure typically includes deficiency waiver as part of the transaction terms, capping the homeowner's total exposure.
 These alternatives require lender approval and professional negotiation to structure correctly — particularly in Nebraska markets where property values have shifted and the gap between loan balance and market value is a negotiating factor.

 Disclaimer: This article is for informational purposes only and does not constitute legal or financial advice.
 Mortgage Options Network is operated by Pipeline Harbor Digital LLC.
 We connect homeowners with experienced mortgage relief professionals who can help evaluate their options.